The Learning Community

 Yearly fee is £1776 from the first week of Sep to the start of July.(10 months)

 If you start in September and give notice to leave on 28 February.= 6 months= 60% of the fees = £1065.6

 But on monthly payments of £148 x 6 parent will have paid £888.

 The difference is £1065.6 – £888 = £177.60

 This difference is then deducted from the deposit and the remainder is returned to parents.

 Events Requiring Notice in Writing: Definitions

-Notice to be given by parents means (unless the contrary is stated in these terms and conditions) 8 weeks of term time (not including any holidays) written notice addressed to and actually received by the Bursar.
+Notice to be given by parents means (unless the contrary is stated in these terms and conditions) 8 class weeks of term time (not including any holidays) written notice addressed to and actually received by the Directors.